Cherish Your Spouse, Change Your Marriage (Part 2 of 2)

 Dr. Greg Smalley: The worst question you can ever ask is, “How do I have a better marriage?”
 ‘Cause it takes two.
 The best question is, “God, how can I be a better husband?
 How can I be a better wife?
 What is within my control?”

-John Fuller: Dr. Greg Smalley on today’s Best of 2020, Focus on the Family.
-And you’ll hear more from him and his coauthor, Dr. Bob Paul.
-I’m John Fuller, along with your host Focus President and author, Jim Daly.
+John Fuller: That’s Dr. Greg Smalley and he joins us today on Focus on the Family, along with his co-author, Bob Paul.
+And I’m John Fuller, along with your host, Focus President, Jim Daly.

 John: Yeah.
 Uh, Greg Smalley and Bob Paul join us.
-Greg is the Vice President of marriage here at Focus on The Family and has been in the studio with us a number of times.
-Bob heads up our Hope Restored Marriage Intensives, and you’ll hear more about those as we get into the discussion.
-Now together, they’ve written a book called Nine Lies That Will Destroy Your Marriage and The Truths That Will Save It and Set It Free.
+Greg is the Vice President of Marriage here at Focus on the Family, and has been here a number of times.
+Bob heads up our Hope Restored marriage intensives, and we’ll talk a little bit more about those as we go.
+Together they have a book called 9 Lies That Will Destroy Your Marriage: And the Truths That Will Save It and Set It Free.
 It’s published by Focus on the Family, and of course we have that here, at focusonthefamily.com/broadcast.
-Here now is how the conversation got started.

 Jim: You’ve been here a few times, Greg.
 Bob, this is your first time.

-Jim: Yeah, it’s so good to have you.
-And you’re normally out in Missouri at Branson-
+Jim: Yeah, so good to have you, and you’re normally out in Missouri, at Branson-

 Bob: That’s correct.

 Bob: Absolutely.
-There and in Georgia and in Michigan, so, uh, I’m all over the place for Focus.
+There, in Georgia and in Michigan, so, uh, I’m all over the place for Focus.

-Jim: Help us, um, uh, talk about Hope Restored.
+Jim: Help us, um, talk about Hope Restored.
 Just fill in what happens there.
-People arrive, couples arrive Sunday night typically.
+People arrive, couples arrive Sunday night, typically.

-Bob: Yeah, it’s a, it’s a program that we have, as, as you know, for couples that are struggling.
-And generally, in pretty severe crisis, they show up, uh, for our mainstay, which is our group program.
-They show up, uh, Sunday night and, uh, then there’s- they’re there through the day on Thursday and they come often looking for a miracle.
+Bob: Yeah, it’s- it’s a program that we have as- as you know, for couples that are struggling.
+And generally in pretty severe crisis.
+They show up, uh, for our main stay, which is our group program.
+They show up, uh, Sunday night, and, uh, then there’s… They’re there through the day on Thursday and they come often looking for a miracle.

 Jim: Yeah, and it’s so exciting.
-And for those couples who are really struggling, those that are in great difficulty, this is the kind of thing if you’re in that last knot in your marriage rope, give this a try.
-Uh, so many couples get turned around in this environment, and this program has an 80% post two-year success rate, meaning 80% of those couples are together and doing better.
-97% satisfaction rating, that couples come and that the experience, uh, exceeds their expectations.
+And for those couples who are really struggling, those that are in great difficulty, this is the kind of thing.
+If you’re in that last knot in your marriage rope, give this a try.
+So many couples get turned around in this environment, and this program has an 80% post two-year success rate, meaning, 80% of those couples are together and doing better.
+97% satisfaction rating that couples come and that the experience, uh, exceeds their expectation.
 97%.
-And the bottom line is, you’ll go away healthier.
-Um, regardless of what happens in your marriage, you’ll be a healthier person.
+And the bottom line is, you’ll got away healthier, um, regardless of what happens in your marriage.
+You’ll be a healthier person.
 But the best thing is that 80% factor.
-We are saving marriages each and every day, and my hat’s off to both of you, Bob and Greg, for the great work that the team does there in Branson, up in Michigan, and also in, uh, Rome, Georgia.
+We are saving marriages each and every day, and my hat’s off to both of you, Bob and Greg, for the great work that the team does there in Branson, up in Michigan, and also in, um, in Rome, Georgia.
 So well done.
 All right.
 Um, let me, uh, crack this open.
 You both come from counseling families (laughing) your- your parents were in, (laughing) so, man, how messed up are your families? (laughing)

-Greg: Yeah, I grew up in the home of a guy named Gary Smalley.
-He’s still kind of one of the original gurus around marriage and family-
+Dr. Smalley: Very. (laughing) Yeah.
+I grew up in the home of a guy named Gary Smalley, so kinda one of the original gurus around marriage and family-

 Jim: He was so good.